underdog-tech/react-modal/README.md

 You may want to explore the usage of the modal locally.

-Start by going to the [developer dashboard](https://developer.getpinwheel.com/test-console) to create a token.
+Start by going to the [customer dashboard](https://dashboard.getpinwheel.com/test-console) to create a token.
 Copy the token string.
 Then

 ```sh
 # Build the @pinwheel/react-modal package